livewires/js-coding/worksheets/01-hello-world.md

 No?
 Nothing happened because `index.html` doesn't know about `script.js` We need to let the `HTML` know that `script.js` exists.
 We can do that by adding a `<script>` tag to the `HTML`.

-This tag can be put in almost anywhere in the `HTML` tag, but to keep everything clean and separate we'll put it as the last thing before the closing `</body>` tag.
+It's really important for these worksheets that the script is the very last thing before the closing `</body>` tag.
 Go back into `index.html` and update the contents of `<body>`:

 ```HTML
   ...